Quasaur/thoughts/content/index.md

 So...here's how to get started:

 ## The Tables
 The best place to start is with the tables.
 The tables will provide you easy and browsable lists of The Book of Thoughts (formerly The Book of Tweets) content.
+The Topic (magenta), Passage (light blue), Quote (bright yellow) and  Thoughts (bright green) nodes are all color-coded.
+The Table nodes are not color coded because i indent to exclude them from the main (global) Graph View eventually.

 Whether or not the sidebars to the left and right are visible is a function of how wide you've set the webpage in your browser; so I'm also going to list the Tables here...go ahead and select one!
 - [[table-TOPICS-md]]